quasarframework/quasar-framework.org/source/guide/cordova-publishing-to-store.md

 Once you’re logged in you should choose Certificates, Identifiers, and Profiles option.
 Also select the Identifiers option under the iOS Apps.
 Then select the `+` button in order to add a new iOS App ID.

-Then you’ll have to set the name of your app, and use the Explicit App ID option and set the Bundle ID to the value of the id in your Cordova config.xml tag.
+Then you’ll have to set the name of your app, use the Explicit App ID option and set the Bundle ID to the value of the id in your Cordova config.xml tag.

 Additionally, you’ll have to choose any of the services that need to be enabled.
 For example, if you use Apple Pay or Wallet in your app, you need to choose those option.

 You can learn more about registering app identifiers from the [official documentation](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingProfiles/MaintainingProfiles.html).

 ### Creating the app listing
 Apple uses iTunes Connect to manage app submissions.
-After you login, you should select the My Apps button, and on the next screen select the `+` button, just below the iTunes Connect My Apps header.
+After your login, you should select the My Apps button, and on the next screen select the `+` button, just below the iTunes Connect My Apps header.

 This will show three options in a dropdown, and you should select the New App.
 After this the popup appears where you have to choose the name of the application, platform, primary language, bundle ID and SKU.